Welcome, I’m Ayo

 I’ve spent over 15 years working with individuals, children, and families as they navigate the complexities of life.
 My professional expertise is matched by a deep commitment to meeting you where you are, tailoring every session to your unique needs and story.

 If you’ve ever been the one who holds it all together—the dependable, responsible one—you’ll know how heavy that role can feel.
-While I work with clients from all walks of life, I have a special passion for supporting eldest daughters who’ve carried these invisible burdens.
+While I work with clients from all walks of life, I have a special passion for supporting the “the good, strong, reliable” women who’ve carried these invisible burdens.

-Being the strong one can mean sacrificing your own needs, battling burnout, and feeling disconnected from who you really are.
+Taking up this role can mean overthinking every step, sacrificing your own needs, constantly battling burnout.
+Most of all, it can leave you feeling disconnected from who you really are.
 I know this because I’ve been there too.
-Therapy can be a space to put yourself first for once:
+Therapy can be a space to release the pressure to perform & find new ways of being:

 • Learn to set boundaries without guilt

-• Let go of the need to always be “perfect”
+• Let go of the need to always have it “together”

 • Reclaim your energy and time for what truly matters to you